-Following hot on the heels of our European Association Remuneration study, this new report is dedicated to the thousands of people who work in EU corporate affairs functions, in Brussels and around Europe.
+January 2018 – Following our European Association Remuneration study, this new remuneration report is dedicated to the thousands of people who work in EU corporate affairs functions, in Brussels and around Europe.

-From its offices in Brussels, Ellwood Atfield specialises in the recruitment of EU corporate affairs staff with public affairs, communications or regulatory functions.
+From our offices in Brussels, Ellwood Atfield specialises in the recruitment of EU corporate affairs staff within public affairs, communications or regulatory functions.

-Companies from 6 continents of the world are represented to the EU institutions but of the 2,145 companies actively lobbying the EU, only 585 have offices in or around Brussels.
-According to Ellwood Atfield research these 585 companies originate from 38 countries and employ around 2,500 staff in key EU corporate affairs functions.
+Companies from 6 continents are represented within EU institutions, but of the 2,145 companies actively lobbying the EU, only 585 have offices in or around Brussels.
+According to our research, these 585 companies originate from 38 countries and employ around 2,500 staff in key EU corporate affairs functions.

 Ellwood Atfield has been operating in Brussels for more than 10 years placing many candidates in public affairs, communication and association leadership positions.
-Through regular contacts with clients and candidates we have amassed considerable data on compensation packages in Brussels, across sectors and seniority levels.
+Through regular contact with clients and candidates, we have amassed considerable data on compensation packages in Brussels, across all sectors and seniority levels.
 The core of this salary report is based on an in-depth survey we completed in 2018 of over 300 corporate affairs staff.
-We looked across all industry sectors from agribusiness to transportation.
+We looked at all industry sectors from agribusiness to transportation.

-In particular the report focusses on compensation and benefits for the following levels:
+The remuneration report, in particular, focusses on compensation and additional remuneration for the following levels: